 When a voter arrives at a polling location, the voter will be asked to present one of the seven (7) acceptable forms of photo ID (listed below).
-Election officials will now be required by State law to determine whether the voter’s name on the identification provided matches the name on the official list of registered voters (“OLRV”).
+Election officials are required by current State law to determine whether the voter’s name on the identification provided matches the name on the official list of registered voters (“OLRV”).
 After a voter presents their ID, the election worker will compare it to the OLRV.
 If the name on the ID matches the name on the list of registered voters, the voter will follow the regular procedures for voting.

 Here is a list of the acceptable forms of photo ID: